NepharaLabs/Necrora_App/README.md

 ## Tokenomics

-$NECRONA Token
+$Necrora Token

-NecronaLabs features a sustainable token economy designed to create value for holders through platform fees and automatic buybacks.
+NecroraLabs features a sustainable token economy designed to create value for holders through platform fees and automatic buybacks.

 ### Fee Structure

 #### 0.75% Platform Fee for Non-Holders
-Non-token holders pay a small 0.75% transaction fee when using NecronaLabs to access x402-compatible services.
+Non-token holders pay a small 0.75% transaction fee when using NecroraLabs to access x402-compatible services.

 - Minimal fee for non-holders
 - Applied only to x402 service transactions
 - Transparent and fair pricing

 #### 0% Zero Fees for Holders
-Hold $NECRONA tokens and enjoy completely fee-free transactions on the platform forever.
+Hold $Necrora tokens and enjoy completely fee-free transactions on the platform forever.

 - Absolutely zero platform fees
 - Unlimited x402 service access